vmware-tanzu/sonobuoy/README.md

 Starting v0.20, Sonobuoy supports Kubernetes v1.17 or later.
 Sonobuoy no longer follows Kubernetes release cycle -- this means that Sonobuoy releases in the future may not follow the same cadence as Kubernetes releases.
 Sonobuoy will continually ensure that new releases continue to work functionally.
-Read more about the new release cycles in [Sonobuoy v0.20 release notes](0.20-release-notes).
+Read more about the new release cycles in [our blog][decoupling-sonobuoy-k8s].

 > Note: You can skip this version enforcement by running Sonobuoy with the `--skip-preflight` flag.